 He brought his gear over to the sitting area, and I realized there may be no fire this morning if he was planning on leaving camp to fish.
 I wandered as I brushed, partly to pace as I scrubbed the overnight grime from my teeth, also not to hover while he worked, and to find a place to spit that wasn’t in his general vicinity.
 I was successful on all counts, and as I finished, he’d returned to the truck, this time to the cab, to dig through the bag of food.
 I wondered what he featured on the menu.
 I ought to be prepared for homemade Belgian waffles or crepes.

-I knelt at the entrance of my tent so I didn’t risk another clumsy tripping fiasco.
+When finished, I knelt at the entrance of my tent so I didn’t risk another clumsy tripping fiasco.
 I removed my backpack placing it inside the entrance, rummaged through my tote bag for my perfume, dabbing a small dose behind my ears and on my wrists.
 What the heck?
 I never put perfume behind my ears, I usually just mist it on my neck and forearms.
 My routine was so out of whack!
 I took a moment to regroup, to avoid possibly a constant shuttle run back and forth to my tent, loading my backpack with the day’s possible supplies.
 I reviewed all of my belongings spread neatly next to my sleeping bag.
 I reconsidered the placement of the pajamas and put them under my pillow.
 In doing so, I rediscovered the candy bar from the previous night and tucked it into a random pocket on the backpack, which I presumed I would later forget.
-One more look around the tent, mentally scanning, nope, I had everything I needed.
+One more look around the tent, mentally scanning, nope, I had everything I thought I needed.